What is a Purchase Agreement?

 The majority of buyers know about the house inspection contingency, which covers a basic assessment of the exterior and interior of the home, as well as its systems, but did you understand house inspections can likewise be useful to sellers too?

-When it comes to contracts and protecting yourself as a home buyer, it is important to understand what the different inspection contingencies and real estate contingencies are, and how they can help you.
+When it comes to real estate contracts and protecting yourself as a home buyer, it is important to understand what the different inspection contingencies and real estate contingencies are, and how they can help you.
 Following is an example of three of the most important contingencies you should include in your purchase and sale agreement:

-- Financing Contingency – If you are planning on using financing, conventional or otherwise, in which there is the possibility of being declined, you are going to want to include a financial contingency in your contract.
+- Financing Contingency – If you are planning on using financing, conventional or otherwise, in which there is the possibility of being declined, you are going to want to include a financing contingency in your home-buying contract.
 The financial contingency can say that if you, as the home buyer, are unable to secure financing by the given date, you can back out of the real estate transaction with minimal to no losses.

 - Appraisal Contingency – When you purchase a home, you expect to receive what you were led to believe you purchased, right?
 Right!
 What the appraisal contingency clause can do for you is protect you as the buyer if and when an appraisal of the property comes back significantly under the initially stated value and price of the home.